Management of Parkinson's disease: Rasagiline

 In response to potentially toxic amphetamine metabolites caused by selegiline, another promising treatment is in MAO B propargyl amine inhibitor rasagiline (N-propargyl-1-R-aminoindan, Azilect((R))).
 The oral bioavailability of rasagiline is 35%, it reaches T_{(max)} after 0.5–1.0 hours and its half-life is 1.5–3.5 hours.
 Rasagiline undergoes extensive hepatic metabolism primarily by cytochrome P450 type 1A2 (CYP1A2).
 Rasagiline is initiated at 1-mg once-daily dose as monotherapy in early PD patients and at 0.5–1.0 mg once-daily as adjunctive to levodopa in advanced PD patients.

 Neural transplantation

 Since early in the 1980s fetal, porcine, carotid or retinal tissues have been used in cell transplants for PD patients.

 Although there was initial evidence of mesencephalic dopamine-producing cell transplants being beneficial, the best constructed studies up to date indicate that cell transplants have no effect.
 An additional significant problem was the excess release of dopamine by the transplanted tissue, leading to dystonias.
-Stem cell transplants are a main research recent target: they are easy to manipulate and when transplanted into the brains of rodents and monkeys, cells survive and improve behavioral abnormalities of the animals.
-Nevertheless, use of fetal stem cells is controversial.
+However, several defining features of Parkinson's disease (e.g., postural instability, bradykinesia, and resting tremors) are attributable to the degeneration of midbrain dopaminergic neurons.
+This degeneration disrupts neurotransmitter balance, enhances inhibitory signaling within the motor pathways, and ultimately contributes to impaired motor function.
+To help manage this condition, stem cell transplants has emerged as a main research recent target: they are easy to manipulate and when transplanted into the brains of rodents and monkeys, cells survive and improve behavioral abnormalities of the animals..
+Using an animal model of Parkinson's disease, one study examined the replacement of lost midbrain dopamine neurons by transplanting induced pluripotent stem (iPSC) derived neurons into rats with parkinsonian symptoms.
+After transplantation, these transplanted cells had the capacity to survive, grow neural projections, and develop into functioning dopamine producing neurons over the course of several weeks.
+Correspondingly, the rats who were treated in the study showed improvements in behavioral outcomes, including a reduction in abnormal motor movements.
+In another study, the transplantation of Mouse iPSC-derived GABAergic progenitors was also shown to improve motor function and restored GABAergic signaling, which is crucial for the regulation of motor control.
+Despite these findings, the use of fetal stem cells is controversial.
 Some have proposed that such controversy may be overcome with the use of induced pluripotent stem cells from adults.